 Recent Events and Activities:

-Fall 2020 (rescheduled from 10 March): “Civil-Military Relations: What They Are, Why They Matter, and How to Think About Them,” with Dr. Richard H. Kohn (University of North Carolina–Chapel Hill).
+- Civil-Military Relations: What They Are, Why They Matter, and How to Think About Them, with Dr. Richard H. Kohn, University of North Carolina–Chapel Hill (September 2020)

-18 April 2019: “The Silent Crisis in American Civil-Military Relations,” with Dr. Tom Nichols (U.S. Naval War College).
+- The Silent Crisis in American Civil-Military Relations, with Dr. Tom Nichols, U.S. Naval War College (April 2019)

-18 November 2018: “Leading With Radical Courage: a Successful Civil-Military Strategy in Afghanistan,” with Dr. Chris Kolenda.
+- Leading With Radical Courage: a Successful Civil-Military Strategy in Afghanistan, with Dr. Chris Kolenda (November 2018)

-- Reflections on Reconstruction: an Informal Conversation,” with Dr. Greg Downs (University of California–Davis).
+- Reflections on Reconstruction: an Informal Conversation, with Dr. Greg Downs, University of California–Davis (October 2018)

 Interested in supporting this initiative?
 See how you can help the Center.